Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 And the good news?

-SEO isn’t about tricks or hacks.
+You don’t have to chase trends.
+Just stay grounded and be thoughtful and specific.
+SEO really isn’t about tricks or hacks anymore.
 It’s about helping people who need your services find you.
 That’s why:

 • Local SEO still works (aka, using your location in your keywords)